facebookresearch/SpinQuant/README.md

 ## Acknowledgement

-The results reported in the paper is run with the internal LLaMA codebase in Meta.
-We reproduced our experiments with HuggingFace codebase and released code here, which partially based on [HuggingFace transformers](https://github.com/huggingface/transformers), [QuaRot](https://github.com/spcl/QuaRot), [QuIP\#](https://github.com/Cornell-RelaxML/quip-sharp) and [Optimization-on-Stiefel-Manifold-via-Cayley-Transform](https://github.com/JunLi-Galios/Optimization-on-Stiefel-Manifold-via-Cayley-Transform/tree/master).
+The results reported in the paper are run with the internal LLaMA codebase in Meta.
+We reproduced our experiments with HuggingFace codebase and released code here, which is partially based on [HuggingFace transformers](https://github.com/huggingface/transformers), [QuaRot](https://github.com/spcl/QuaRot), [QuIP\#](https://github.com/Cornell-RelaxML/quip-sharp) and [Optimization-on-Stiefel-Manifold-via-Cayley-Transform](https://github.com/JunLi-Galios/Optimization-on-Stiefel-Manifold-via-Cayley-Transform/tree/master).
 SpinQuant is available in [LLMC](https://github.com/ModelTC/llmc/tree/dev_spinquant/configs/quantization/SpinQuant), an Efficient LLM Compression Toolkit.

 ## Contact